Typhoon Gaemi

 Together with the southwest monsoon and Tropical Storm Prapiroon, heavy rains were reported over southern and northern Luzon, triggering widespread flash floods in various areas of the region.
 The monsoon enhanced by Gaemi's impact on Luzon led to comparisons to 2009's Typhoon Ketsana.
 The oil tanker MT Terra Nova, carrying around 1.5 million liters of industrial fuel, capsized and sank in 34 m depth of water in Manila Bay off the coast of Limay, Bataan.
 In Japan, the island of Yonaguni recorded wind speeds of up to 180 kph.
 In Indonesia, large waves of up to 2.5 m in height affected the Molucca Sea, North Natuna Sea, Natuna Sea, and the areas between the Sitaro Islands and Bitung, and between the Sangihe Islands and Talaud Islands.
 A maximum rainfall accumulation of 512.8 mm was observed in Luoyuan County in Fujian Province.
 The remnants of Gaemi also hit North Korea, where up to 4,000 may have died.
 North Korean state media did not provide figures on casualties.
 In total, the typhoon killed at least 152 people, injured 924 others, left 42 missing, and caused US in damages.

-Despite causing severe flooding in Central and Southern Luzon, including Metro Manila, due to its enhancement of the southwest monsoon, the name Carina was not retired from PAGASA's rotating naming lists.
+Despite causing severe flooding in Central and Southern Luzon, including Metro Manila, due to its enhancement of the southwest monsoon, as well its destructive impacts in China, both names were not retired from their respective rotating naming lists following the season.